PerfectlySoft/PerfectDocs/guide/filters.md

 # Request and Response Filters

 In addition to the regular request/response handler system, the Perfect server also provides a request and response filtering system.
 Any filters which are added to the server are called for each client request.
-These filters run, each in turn, and are given a chance to modify either the request object before it is delivered to the handler, or the response object after the request has been marked as complete.
+When these filters run in turn, each are given a chance to modify either the request object before it is delivered to the handler, or the response object after the request has been marked as complete.
 Filters also have the option to terminate the current request.

 Filters are added to the server along with a priority indicator.
 Priority levels can be either high, medium, or low.
 High-priority filters are executed before medium and low.
 Medium priorities are executed before any low-level filters.